AQA A-Level English Literature: Comparative Writing and NEA Guide

 Meeting the AO Requirements in the NEA

 AO1 rewards argument that is genuinely your own -- not borrowed from a critic or teacher.
 "Creative" means intellectually adventurous, willing to take interpretive risks.
 AO2 demands the same close reading precision as the exam, with embedded quotations and analysis of language, form, and structure.
 AO3 should emerge from your analysis, not be bolted on -- if comparing a Victorian novel with a contemporary one, weave different social assumptions into your argument rather than presenting them in a separate "context paragraph."
 AO4 is the heart of the NEA: integrate your discussion of both texts throughout, showing how each illuminates the other.
-AO5 requires engagement with at least two critical frameworks -- feminist, Marxist, postcolonial, psychoanalytic, ecocritical, or others -- showing how each lens reveals something about the texts that would not be visible without it.
+AO5 requires engagement with a range of critical views and interpretations -- drawing on frameworks such as feminist, Marxist, postcolonial, psychoanalytic, or ecocritical readings -- and evaluating them, showing how different lenses reveal things about the texts that a single reading would not.
+AQA does not stipulate a fixed number of critics, but a convincing AO5 response weighs more than one interpretation rather than leaning on a single source.

 Using Critical Perspectives Effectively